thomjjames/imagex_blog/modules/imagex_blog_permissions/README.md

 ## Blog Permissions

-This extension module of the Page component provides default permissions for ImageX’s [User Roles](http://github.com/imagex/imagex_user_roles).
+This extension module of the Blog component provides default permissions for ImageX’s [User Roles](http://github.com/imagex/imagex_user_roles).
 These permissions meet the  requirements to be used in conjunction with the ImageX [Workflow](http://github.com/imagex/imagex_workflow).

 ### Dependencies